 Irish whiskey is made from malted barley, as well as other unmalted grains.
 Irish whiskey varies from scotch as it tends to use unmalted barley more often.

 There are four main types of Irish whiskey: Malt whiskey, pot still whiskey, grain whiskey, and blended whiskey.
 They all vary by the different grains used in the mash bill.

 Each type must be aged for a minimum of three years, and cannot contain additives other than water and caramel coloring.

-As for the taste, Irish whiskey tends to fare on the lighter, smoothie side of whiskeys.
-Some people also say it has characteristics of vanilla.
+As for the taste, Irish whiskey tends to fare on the lighter, smoother side of whiskeys.
+Some people also say it has the characteristics of vanilla.